๐Ÿฆ•Paleontology

 Carbonized Fossils

-Compare: Carbonized fossils vs. amber fossils—both preserve soft tissues that usually decay, but through completely different mechanisms.
+Compare: Carbonized fossils vs. amber fossils both preserve soft tissues that usually decay, but through completely different mechanisms.
 Carbonization flattens organisms into films (best for leaves and flat-bodied animals), while amber preserves three-dimensional structure (best for small arthropods).
-Know which to cite based on the organism type in exam questions.
+Pay attention to the organism type in a question to know which to cite.

 Behavioral Evidence: Fossils Without Bodies

 Trace fossils record what organisms did rather than what they were.
-These fossils preserve evidence of biological activity—movement, feeding, dwelling—independent of the organism's remains.
+They preserve evidence of biological activity independent of the organism's remains.

 Trace Fossils

-Compare: Body fossils vs. trace fossils—body fossils tell you what an organism looked like; trace fossils tell you how it lived.
-A dinosaur skeleton shows anatomy, but trackways reveal whether it walked upright, traveled in herds, or cared for young.
-FRQs often ask you to explain what type of information different fossils provide.
+Compare: Body fossils tell you what an organism looked like; trace fossils tell you how it lived.
+A dinosaur skeleton shows anatomy, but trackways reveal whether it walked upright, traveled in herds, or cared for its young.
+Free-response questions often ask you to explain what type of information different fossils provide, so be ready to make this distinction clearly.

 Fossils as Dating Tools